craigmax-dev/craigmax-dev/README.md

 # Hi, I'm Craig Maxwell 👋

-I am an engineer and data analyst.
-Trying to work towards a more sustainable world.

-Interested in anything tech, medicine, and climate related.
+I work as an aerospace engineer with a background in control and simulation, interested in tech, medicine, and climate.

 <!-- ## Current projects
 Here are the things I am working on right now!